Disease Modifying Therapies Choices booklet

 What are the side effects?

-Other less common side effects can be mood swings (mainly from Avonex), fever and blood abnormalities.
+The most common side effect experienced when taking Rebif are flu-like symptoms after injecting.
+Injection-site irritations may also occur, such as redness, swelling, and itching.
+Other less common side effects can be weakness and tiredness, fever and blood abnormalities.
 Most people find these effects reduce over a three-month period of taking the drug.
-If they persist, a conversation with an MS nurse or neurologist would be recommended.
+If they persist, a conversation with an MS nurse or neurologist would be recommended (13) (49).

 Tecfidera (dimethyl fumarate)